-We bought a pass to the local zoo for Dave.
-It was €38 for a 12 month pass.
+We bought a pass to the local zoo for my husband and son.
+It was €38 for a 12-month pass.
 (Dylan is free as he is under 3).
-It’s his and Dylan’s thing to go to the zoo together plus it gives me time to work.
+My husband and son go to the zoo together at least once per week.
 Single entry was around €20 so he just bought the annual pass and made it back in 2 visits.

 We purchased Jazztel sim cards when we arrived and load €5 on to them each month.
 This is enough for calls and texts only.
 We try to stick to Skype/Viber/iMessage for communicating with friends and family.

 Total Living Cost in Spain for Family of Three